 Resident Care Director

-Lisa, who serves as Discipleship Director at Agape House.
+Lisa serves as Discipleship Director at Agape House.
 After earning her degree in Urban Ministries at Moody Bible Institute in Chicago, she moved to Los Angeles and worked for seven years with families facing homelessness.
-Then Lisa was appointed by Mission Door in 2010, and moved to Phoenix where she partnered with Neighborhood Ministries for the past 10 years.
+Then Lisa was appointed by Mission Door in 2010 and moved to Phoenix, and partnered with Neighborhood Ministries for the past ten years.
 There she worked with the College Access and Moms’ Place programs, mentoring and discipling first-generation college students and teen moms.

 Lisa felt God’s calling to be nearer to family in her hometown of Prescott, the hub of a quad-city area.
 “It’s a new season.
 It may not look like LA or Chicago or Phoenix, but the need in Prescott is just as significant.”

 Lanae serves as the Director of Volunteers for Agape House of Prescott.
 Lanae and her family moved to Prescott in the spring of 2019 when her husband, Paul, excepted the position of Connections Pastor at Cornerstone Church.

 Lanae and her husband Paul have been serving the local church in full-time ministry for 30 years and have three sons and two daughters-in-law.
 Lanae has a deep love and passion for people and contributes an array of experiences working with volunteers.

 Agape House is blessed to be lead by individuals who love the Lord, have the compassion to serve the Prescott community, and have the vision on how to reach families in crisis to help them rebuild and transform their lives.

 Tim Goeringer, Chairman of the Board, Member since January 2020

 Randy Loemker, Treasure and Financial Chairman since 2017